dwarvesf/brainery/memo/labs/events/Labs Weekly Catchup 1.md

 ### Output:
 - Understand the research progress and passions of the labs team
 - Understand any shortcomings or things to improve for the next weekly catchup

+---

+## Notes from the catchup

+🧠 **AI - Realtime Memory**

+- LLMs are now using Retrieval Augmented Generation (RAG) for context and updates.
+- Realtime memory is another step into optimizing new data into an LLM's intuition through more unique base prompting.
+- Challenges like token limits are being addressed with fewer steps and unique base prompting.

+🕹️ **Rust Game Server on Actix**

+- Significant progress on the Rust game server built on Actix.
+- @khacvy also demoed a short multiplayer shooter game. 👾
+- Exploring Tokio as an alternative framework to see cost benefits between it and Actix.
+- Documentation gaps identified, considering better tooling for a smoother development experience.

+🎨 **Mochi UI Practices**

+- Focus on standardization across Figma designs, component naming, and usability.
+- Practices and our open-source standard are mostly finished, with us hosting a workshop at Thursday, December 14, 2023 400 PM.

+🌐 **WebStudio - Emerging Tech**

+- WebStudio, an open-source low-code helper for building websites similar to WebFlow.
+- Utilizes immerhin for large tree synchronization and real-time collaboration.

+🌟 **Potential Standards**

+- JSON patches (RFC 6902) and design tokens (W3C standard) introduced by WebStudio.
+- JSON patches for lightweight changes to JSON documents.
+- Design tokens for consistent visual style in design systems.